CVE-2026-35042: CWE-345: Insufficient Verification of Data Authenticity in nearform fast-jwt

 Mitigation Recommendations

-Patch status is not yet confirmed — no official fix or patch links are provided.
-Users should monitor the vendor's advisory for updates and apply any forthcoming patches promptly.
-Until a fix is available, avoid using fast-jwt versions 6.1.0 and earlier in security-critical environments or implement additional validation of the 'crit' header parameter externally.
+Patch status is not yet confirmed — no official fix or patch links are currently available.
+Users should monitor the vendor advisory for updates.
+Until a fix is released, avoid using fast-jwt versions 6.1.0 and earlier in security-critical contexts or implement additional validation of the 'crit' header parameter externally to ensure compliance with RFC 7515 §4.1.11.

 Technical Details